YSY42/ProcureGate/README.md

 **An audit trail you can trust**
   - Once a decision is logged, it can't be edited.
-Every risk trigger and approval carries the actual data behind it, not just a note.
+Every risk trigger and approval carries the actual data behind it.

 **A native macOS client**
   - Built in SwiftUI: role-based dashboards, a searchable purchase-order